LibraryCarpentry/Top-10-FAIR/_posts/2019-01-18-oceanography.md

 You’ve been given this DOI: **10.6075/J03N21KQ**

 * What would you do to find the dataset this DOI references?
-* Using the above approach you just identified, what is associated with this DOI?
+* Using the above approach, you just identified, what is associated with this DOI?
 Who was the creator of this dataset?
 When was that published?
 Who funded that research?

 ### Activity 3: